 - Operators must use a lanyard switch

 In 2008, the Colorado legislature lowered the per se blood alcohol concentration (BAC) from .10 down to .08, and also eliminated the distinction that only operators of motorboats or sailboats can be arrested and charged with BUI.
-Now any person operating or in physical control of any vessel, including a kayak, jet ski, canoe, or a raft, can be arrested and charged with boating under the influence.
+Now any person operating or in physical control of any vessel, including a kayak (which you could be an expert in if you get more information here), jet ski, canoe, or a raft, can be arrested and charged with boating under the influence.

 Additionally, unlike in DUI cases, any owner or operator of a vessel who knowingly lets the craft be operated by someone who is incapable of safely operating it because of impairment can also be charged.
 This is a very common scenario in BUI cases, as people on a boat will often switch places from the helm to another part of the boat, and vice-versa.